shikras/d-cube/README.md

 # News
+[07/25/2023] This toolkit is available on PyPI now.
+You can install this repo with `pip install ddd-dataset`.

 [07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
 Check it out!

 [07/18/2023] We have released our Description Detection Dataset ($D^3$) and the first version of $D^3$ toolbox.
 You can download it now for your project.